rpatterson/prunerr/README.rst

 that structure common to different variations can be merged back into the branches for those specific variations.

-Do not use the ``develop`` or ``master`` branches in your project as those branches are used to test the CI/CD automatic releases process and as such contain bumped versions, release notes, and other release artifacts that shouldn't be merged into real projects.
-On that same note, when adding this template as a remote be sure to configure it with ``$ git config remote.template.tagOpt --no-tags`` to avoid clashing VCS versions in your project.

 ****************************************************************************************
 Template Usage